daangn/icona/README.md

 This is a Figma plugin to export SVG files to GitHub with only one click.
 Shorten the process between designers (Figma) and developers (GitHub).

+**Designer**: Build icon set in Figma and click deploy button, that's it.
+**Developer**: Merge the PR and use the icon svg set in your project.

 ## Process

 1. Create a new Figma file and Frame